AnharHussainMiah/grind/README.md

 # 🤖 AI Assisted Code Disclaimer

-The source code for **cfe** was partially generated, reviewed, and enhanced using Google's generative AI models.
+The source code for **grind** was partially generated, reviewed, and enhanced using Google's generative AI models.
 While this assistance significantly accelerated development, the code has been thoroughly reviewed, tested, and audited for security, performance, and correctness by human developers.
 We are committed to maintaining a high standard of quality for this project.